If you are looking into investing in Cardano vs Ethereum, we have put together an extensive comparison to give you all the facts.

 Ethereum and Cardano have slightly different visions for their project futures.
-For Cardano vs Ethereum in the future, let’s look at their roadmaps going to the end of 2021 and beyond.
+For Cardano vs Ethereum in the future, let’s look at their roadmaps for 2021 and beyond.

 Ethereum has grown through various phases of growth since its launch.
 Initially, investors saw it as a Bitcoin alternative.

 Furthermore, the development announced they would begin moving away from the Proof-of-Work mechanism towards a Proof-of-Stake algorithm.
-This upgrade, dubbed Ethereum 2.0, will address issues of scalability and network congestion.
+This upgrade, dubbed Ethereum 2.0, will address scalability and network congestion issues.

 Lastly, Ethereum 2.0 will implement sharding along with the Proof-of-Stake algorithm.
 Sharding allows block validators to verify parts of the blockchain instead of the full node.
 This makes validation faster and less resource-intensive.

 Cardano’s focus on academic research and phased rollout makes it attractive for investors, educational institutions, and government departments.